Pchristy03/Pchristy03/README.md

 # About Me 📖
 * 📛 My Name: Parker Christy
-* 🏫 Education: I am currently a Senior at Northwest Missouri State University studying Computer Science with a minor in Cybersecurity.
+* 🏫 Education: Bachelors or Science in Computer Science with a minor in Cybersecurity.
-* Employment: Software Quality Analyst Intern @ [**Hudl**](https://www.hudl.com/)
+* Employment: Software Quality Assurance Engineer @ [**Hudl**](https://www.hudl.com/)

 ## Interests
 * Rust Programming Language 🦀
 * Backend Development
-* Designing project architecture diagrams 📊
+* Streaming and Video

 ## Projects
-* AI Assistant deskop app built in Rust and Typescript
+* Magnus - an AI Assistant deskop app built in Rust and Typescript
+* Chefster - a Recipe generation email service, powered by AI [**Chefster.net**](https://chefster.net/)
+* Dog-watcher - a raspberry powered dog camera, so you can watch the dogo while you are away.